PrestaShop/prestashop.github.io/news/_posts/2015-08-27-starter-theme-kickoff.markdown

 >
 >Antoine de Saint Exupéry

+### A Tool for Designers to Work Efficiently

 We call Starter Theme a minimal PrestaShop theme: it is feature-complete but has no styling, nothing to take away.

 But wait... no styling?!
 It might not be perfect for a customer, sure, but it should be perfect for a designer as turning the Starter Theme into a real, production-ready theme will be very easy.

+### An Easy to Follow, Documented Standard that We all Agree On

+It is sometimes hard to know whether a particular extension or feature will work correctly with a particular theme.
+There are so many themes out there!
+How can I, as a developer, know that my module will work correctly?

+In principle if an extension or feature is designed to work with the Starter Theme it will always work with any theme that is based on the starter theme.

+For the Starter Theme to play this role it will need a **comprehensive documentation**, including:

+- the list of mandatory templates
+- the description of all variables available to each template
+- the list of all hooks found in a given template

 ## What Will PrestaShop's Starter Theme look like?